EU piles pressure on Brazil over Amazon fires

 “There is no way that Ireland will vote for the EU-Mercosur Free Trade Agreement if Brazil does not honor its environmental commitments,” he said in a statement.

-Ireland would need other EU states to help form a blocking minority if it wants to kill the deal, reached in June after 20 years of negotiations.
+Ireland and France would need other EU states to help form a blocking minority if they want to kill the deal, reached in June after 20 years of negotiations.

-But the Irish government is under pressure to defend its beef farmers, already suffering from Britain’s looming EU exit and low prices, by seeking to ensure Mercosur countries do not flood the market with cheaper beef.
+The Irish government is under pressure to defend its beef farmers, already suffering from Britain’s looming EU exit and low prices, by seeking to ensure Mercosur countries do not flood the market with cheaper beef.

+But the EU executive, the European Commission, warned against burying the deal, saying it could help to put pressure on Brazil.

+“This is the best way to create legally binding commitments with countries that we want to respect our environmental standards,” said Commission spokeswoman Mina Andreeva.
+“The best tool that we have is the EU-Mercosur agreement.”

+She noted that the text included punitive mechanisms to be used if certain climate-related conditions were not met.

 Finland, which currently holds the EU’s rotating presidency, suggested a ban on Brazilian beef imports.
 Prime Minister Antti Rinne said the fires were “a threat to our whole planet, not just to Brazil or South America”.

 “We must find out whether the Europeans have something to offer Brazil to help prevent this kind of fires in the future,” he added.